Shubh18s/mushroom-genus-classification/README.md

 - The architectures I used for the task include Xception (66% accuracy), ResNet50v2 (64% accuracy), InceptionV3 (64% accuracy) and finally EfficientNetV2 (88% accuracy).
 - The final model was the EfficientNetV2 with the highest accuracy (88%) on test dataset and was used for deployment.

-# Deployment - Tensorflow Serving with Kubernetes

 ## Architecture

 ![alt text](https://github.com/Shubh18s/mushroom-genus-classification/blob/main/images/mushroom_classification_architecture.jpg)

-Kubernetes cluster with 2 pods - one for gateway deployment and the other for TF-serving model deployment was used for our usecase.
-The
+Kubernetes cluster with 2 services - one for gateway deployment and the other for model deployment was used for this usecase.

-gRPC and Protobuf and TF-serving
+Gateway service -
+- Downloads the image from URL/Path provided.
+- Preprocesses image
+- Converts tensor to protobuf format
+- Prepares and sends gRPC request to model service
+- Prepares response with respective likelihood of each mushroom genus class
+- Returns JSON response to user

+Model service -
+- Applies the model to each incoming request
+- Send the response back with 9 numbers representing the probability of each genus class

+# Deployment - Tensorflow Serving with Kubernetes

 ## Local